|Tasks||The steps in this article include how to:|

-- Send the CSR generated in step 2 to your CA to have it signed.
-The CA will return to you a certificate for the host (end-point) as well as a root CA certificate and possibly some intermediate CA certificates.
+- Send the CSR generated in step 2 to your CA to have it signed. he CA will return to you a certificate for the host (end-point) as well as a root CA certificate and possibly some intermediate CA certificates.
 Typically these certificates will be in PEM format (base-64 encoded DER), with a file extension of .pem, .cer, .crt, or possibly others.
-For the purpose of this article we will assume the CA returns to you a certificate named host-certificate.cer.
+For the purpose of this RSA Knowledge Base Article we will assume the CA returns to you a certificate named host-certificate.cer.

 <BASE64 ENCODED DATA>

-In order to build the chain file copy the contents of the certificate file, including the header and footer lines, into a new file.
-The first item in that new file should be the contents of the root CA certificate, followed by the first intermediate certificate, followed by any other intermediate certificates, and then last, the host certificate.
-For example, the chain file for a certificate signed by a CA using two intermediate certificates would look something like:
+In order to build the chain file (chain-certificate.pem), copy the contents of the certificate file, including the header and footer lines, into a new file.
+The first item in that new file should be the contents of the root CA certificate, followed by the first intermediate certificate, followed by any other intermediate certificates, and then lastly, the host certificate.
+For example, the chain file for a certificate signed by a CA using two intermediate certificates would look something like this: